siriusctrl/UniPublic/AI/week4.md

     - Maximise the minimal value in successor (chose A1)
     - ![image-20190326164402568](assets/image-20190326164402568.png)
     - Properties
-      - Complete
+      - Completeness
         - Yes, if the tree is finite
-      - Optimal
+      - Optimality
         - Yes, if against an optimal opponent
         - Otherwise, no
       - Time complexity
         - $O(b^m)$
       - Space complexity (DFS exploration)
         - $O(bm)$